 Today in Pictures, Sept 19, 2023

-A tilted car sitting above debris in Libya’s eastern city of Derna, a climate activist glued herself to the street in Berlin, Germany, and other photos from around the world in Today in Pictures.
+Tractors parked in a field during a protest in Bulgaria, a woman walking amid debris in the earthquake-hit village of Imi N’Tala in Morocco, and other photos from around the world in Today in Pictures.

 Updated